History of the North British Railway (until 1855): Learmonth ousted

-Since the beginning, the North British directors had taken on huge financial commitments, and in many cases Directors had taken on individual share allocations on behalf of the Company, and these looked shady to some shareholders.
+Since the beginning, the North British directors had taken on huge financial commitments, and in many cases, Directors had taken on individual share allocations on behalf of the Company, and these appeared dubious to some shareholders.
 There had been a race to capture territory by sponsoring, directly or indirectly, associated lines and branches.
 (By contrast, the Caledonian Railway, though equally voracious, had concluded leases of associated lines, which achieved the commitment without requiring the front-end cash outlay.)
 This issue had attracted increasing criticism from shareholders, and on 18 March 1852 it had to be made clear that there would be no dividend distribution to ordinary shareholders for the half year.
 A preference share issue, necessary to finance capital commitments, flopped, and a full-blown financial crisis was in progress.

 A group of influential English shareholders had submitted a circular demanding a change of directors, and the Chairman, John Learmonth and his deputy said they would be pleased to be relieved of the work of running the company.
 Three directors announced that they were resigning, and Learmonth said that he would retire in due course.
 He hoped to do so at a time of his own choosing, but on 13 May 1852 he and two more directors left.
 Learmonth's deputy, James Balfour, took over as Chairman.

-Balfour was not the man to lead a great public undertaking like the North British, and was seen infrequently and had little influence.
+Balfour was not the man to lead a great public undertaking like the North British and was seen infrequently and had little influence.
 In 1855 he resigned (by wire from Madeira): the announcement in the press was typically low-key:

 North British Railway: Mr. John Bain of Morriston has been appointed a director of this line, in room of Mr James Balfour of Whittingham, resigned.
 The Chairmanship passed to a better man: Richard Hodgson.